When Efficiency Replaces Humanity

 That is what makes it unsettling.

 Maddox is not presented as cruel.
 He is not trying to harm Data for the sake of harm.
 He believes he is making a rational case.
 That is exactly why this works so well as a leadership story.
 The danger does not arrive looking openly inhumane.
 It arrives looking useful.
+Some of the worst workplace decisions do not begin with bad intent.
+They begin with a goal that sounds reasonable, a process that sounds efficient, or a metric that makes the human cost easier to explain away.

 Data understands the risk before almost anyone else does.
 When Maddox explains the procedure, Data listens, evaluates it, and refuses.
 He does not make a speech.
 He does not become dramatic.
 He simply decides that he will not consent to something that may destroy him.